Learning Adversarial Markov Decision Processes with Delayed Feedback: Warm-up: a black-box reduction

-The regret of this simple approach scales with the \emph{worst-case delay} $K d_{max}$ which becomes very large even if the feedback from just one episode is missing.
-The major challenge that we tackle in the rest of the paper is obtaining regret bounds that scale with the \emph{average delay}, i.e., depend on the sum of delays $D$ which is usually significantly smaller than $K d_{max}$.
-While some of our bounds depend on $d_{max}$, it does not multiply $K$ and can be avoided altogether (see \cref{sec:skipping-and-doubling}).
-Moreover, the bound above suggests a multiplicative relation between $d_{max}$ and $A$ which does not appear in the MAB setting.
-Our regret bounds show that this relation does not need to exist in RL as well.
-Finally, under bandit feedback, the regret above is achieved using O-REPS algorithm which is computationally inferior to PO (see \cref{sec:discussion}).
-With a computationally efficient algorithm, the first term would scale with $K^{2/3} d_{max}^{1/3}$ instead of the $\sqrt{Kd_{max}}$.
-We also note that maintaining $d_{max}$ non-delayed algorithms is highly inefficient (in terms of space complexity) when $d_{max}$ is large, while the complexity of our algorithms is independent of delays.
+While simple in concept, the black-box reduction suffers from many evident shortcomings.
+First, it is highly non-robust to variable delays as its regret scales with the \emph{worst-case delay} $K d_{max}$ which becomes very large even if the feedback from just one episode is missing.
+One of the major challenges that we tackle in the rest of the paper is to achieve regret bounds that are independent of $d_{max}$ and scale with the \emph{average delay}, i.e., the total delay $D$ which is usually much smaller than worst-case.
+Second, even if we ignore the problematic dependence in the worst-case delay, this regret bound is still sub-optimal as it suggests a multiplicative relation between $d_{max}$ and $A$ (and $S^2$) which does not appear in the MAB setting.
+Our analysis focuses on eliminating this sub-optimal dependence through a clever algorithmic feature that forces exploration and ensures tight near-optimal regret.
+Finally, the reduction is highly inefficient as it requires running $d_{max}+1$ different algorithms in parallel.
+Moreover, the $\sqrt{Kd_{max}}$ regret under bandit feedback is only achievable using O-REPS algorithms that are extremely inefficient to implement in practice.
+In contrast, our algorithm is based on efficient and practical PO methods.
+Its running time is independent of the delays and it does not require any prior knowledge or parameter tuning (unlike the reduction needs to know $d_{max}$).
+In \cref{sec:discussion} we present experiments showing that our algorithm outperforms generic approaches, such as black-box reduction, not only theoretically but also empirically.